 Most people think tai chi consists of the slow motion forms that are now taught in classes everywhere.
-However, those forms are just a training tool and only a very small (but absolutely essential) part of the complete martial art of tai chi chuan.
+However, those forms are a training tool and not the martial art of tai chi chuan.
 The same is true with all forms of kung fu, karate, and the popular kickboxing classes; without the sparring, none of them are martial arts.

-Today, I don’t teach or even practice any martial art.

 In my younger days, I practiced a few complete martial arts, training almost 20 hours a week for several years; today, my only involvement is the daily practice of the tai chi Yang style short form and the internal wing chun form known as siu nim tao, and weekly wing chun chi sao with training partners who are able and willing to take it very easy on this old man.

-The non-martial practices I teach in my Mindfulness-Based Self-Compassion course at College of Marin in Kentfield, California evolved from my personal history with the internal martial arts, especially tai chi chuan and to a lesser extent with aikijujutsu, along with some ba qua, hsing yi, and chin na.
+The non-martial practices I teach in my Mindfulness-Based Self-Compassion and Self-Empowerment course at College of Marin in Kentfield, California evolved from my personal history with the internal martial arts, especially tai chi chuan, internal wing chun, and aikijujutsu.
 I had originally discovered the internal martial arts as a result of my fascination with the Kung Fu TV series starring David Carradine in the 1970s.

 Tai chi chuan and the other internal martial arts are about practicing a mindfulness-based way of life that revolves around giving 100% to every activity throughout the day without any aggression or grasping.
 There is no focus on achieving anything.
 This commonly results in a high degree of success in every endeavor.
 Even when things don’t go as planned, this approach means that situations that would otherwise be judged as failures are actually appreciated as learning opportunities.

 The greatest learning comes from the willingness to lose in various life (and martial) encounters.
 Traditionally, this was known as being willing to invest in loss.
 This philosophy and approach to life leads to life mastery.

 Any focus on striving, winning, achieving, acquiring or grasping creates mental and bodily tension, which in turn prevents the cultivation of mindful relaxation, groundedness, internal energy, and of living with inner peace and aliveness.